zcourts/higgs/src/main/scala/info/crlog/higgs/protocols/boson/README.md

 1. To write a POLO, first write the type
 2. followed by the total number of elements in the POLO.
-3. Next, write each field name according to the rules for its type
+3. Next, write each field name according to the rules for a __string__
+4. If the __value is not null__, Immediately after each field name write the type of the value.
+E.g. com.domain.MyClass - as a __string__, __If the value is null__ then write a boson null flag and __do not write anything else, i.e. ignore 5 below if the value is null__.
+If the value is __an array__, write __null__ followed by the array.
+See above, but basically an array will write its component's type (if available) so there's no need to do it here.
+This creates an ambiguity, if a value is null or the value is an array then null is written.
+To differentiate between the two situations.
+Check, if the
+__current byte == boson null__
+and the
+__next byte == boson array__
+then the value of the POLO's field __is an array__.
+Conversely, if the
+__current byte == boson null__
+and the
+__next byte != boson array__
+the value of the field __is not an array and should be set to null__
-4. Immediately after each field name write the value for the field according to the rules for its type.
+5. Finally write the value for the field according to the rules for its type.

-This is __almost__ the same procedure for writing a map since the POLO is really just broken down into a set of key value pairs.

-Values can be empty but not names.
+__Values can be empty but not names__.
 If a field name is empty, skip and do not serialize.
-If a value is empty then a type is still required followed by a size of 0.
-If the type is set to null then no size is required.
+If a value is empty then a type is still required.

 RPC Serialization
 ---